BRsurendra31/React/2__hooks-counter_App/re-rendering.md

 - So, the `Parent` component re-renders.
 - `ChildA` also re-renders because it receives the updated `parentCount` as a prop.
 - `ChildB` re-renders too — even though its own state or props haven’t changed — because it is **not wrapped with `React.memo`**.

+- 3. **Optimized Re-renders:**
+React uses a virtual DOM and a reconciliation process to optimize rendering.
+It compares the virtual DOM with the real DOM to determine what has changed and only updates the necessary parts of the actual DOM.
+- 4. **React.memo:**
+You can further optimize component re-renders using React.memo, which prevents functional components from re-rendering if their props have not changed.
+This is useful for performance optimization in larger applications.